alecolson-ms/azure-docs/articles/virtual-network-manager/create-virtual-network-manager-powershell.md

 }'
 ```

 1. Create the Azure Policy definition using the conditional statement defined in the last step using New-AzPolicyDefinition.
+Replace {mgName} with the management group you want to apply this policy to.
+If you want to apply it to a subscription, replace the `ManagementGroup = {mgName}` parameter with `Subscription = {subId}`

 > [!IMPORTANT]
 > Policy resources must have a scope unique name.
 It is recommended to use a consistent hash of the network group.
 Below is an approach using the ARM Templates uniqueString() implementation.